Himank-J/Car-Simulation-T3D/README.md

 # Car Simulation using T3D (Twin Delayed Deep Detereministic Policy Gradient)

+Twin Delayed Deep Deterministic Policy Gradient (TD3) is a model-based AI algorithm that’s used for decision-making in complex, uncertain environments.
+TD3 utilizes two critics to minimize overestimation bias and ensure accuracy in predicting potential actions.
+By having two Critic networks (which is referred to as “Twin” in TD3) and introducing a delay in updating the policy network and target networks (the “Delayed” part), TD3 substantially improves both the stability and performance of the learning process.

 ## Objective
 Implementation of Car Simulation using T3D algorithm